 Planning a funeral service during the Coronavirus pandemic

-At present, there aren’t any restrictions on the type of funeral you can choose and both burials and cremations are still permitted, though services can only take place at the graveside or in a crematorium and no longer in a place of worship.
+At present, there aren’t any restrictions on the type of funeral you can choose and both burials and cremations are still permitted.
+Although, services can take place at the graveside, in a crematorium or in a place of worship.
+You will need to check with your religious leader or funeral director to ensure there are no further restrictions.

 Current government restrictions might mean that you can’t have a funeral that looks like you imagined it, but it doesn’t mean you have to settle for something functional.
 We will still provide a dignified and meaningful funeral now and a memorial or commemorative service later to celebrate your loved one’s life.